alexmy21/lisa/README.md

 From this point we are switching to Julia.
 The reason is simple - Julia is fast and it has the same convenient features (at least in our context) as Python.

-So, here is new data structure for the registers, we'll start to call them **counters**.
+So, here is a new data structure for the registers, we'll start to call them **counters**.

 ```julia
 struct HllSet{P}